What’s the best infant feeding schedule?

 It seems likely that frequent, infant-initiated nursing has been the normal human pattern for over 99% of human history.

-Other benefits: Less pain, less stress, more naps?
+Less pain, less stress, and smarter kids?

-Suckling is known to have a calming effect on babies, even if they are not especially hungry.
+Food is known to have a calming effect on babies, even if they are not especially hungry.

 Breastfeeding babies cried for only 4% of the total procedure time, as opposed to 43% for controls.
 Grimacing was also markedly reduced (8% v.
 50%), and breastfeeding babies showed less of an increase in heart rate (6 beats per minute v.
 29 beats per minute).